uriel-reyes/sellertools/README.md

 sellertools is a powerful multi-vendor application built on the commercetools Merchant Center Apps framework, offering businesses the tools they need to streamline B2B2C, marketplace, franchise, field sales, and other multi-seller models.
 The platform provides third-party sellers with a dedicated dashboard featuring order management, intuitive product selection, store configuration tools, and promotional capabilities—empowering sellers to efficiently manage their complete business operations while maintaining brand consistency and operational control across your distributed selling network.

-## Purpose

-sellertools addresses the needs of businesses operating multi-seller models by providing a unified management interface built on commercetools.
-The application enables:

-- Streamlined management across multiple business models (B2B2C, marketplaces, franchises, field sales, and more!)
-- Empowerment of individual sellers with their own dedicated management tools
-- Scalable architecture that adapts to different business requirements
-- Simplified integration with the commercetools ecosystem

-Third-party sellers can use the platform to:
-- View and manage orders specific to their store
-- Track order statuses and update them as needed
-- Access customer information associated with their orders
-- Manage product selections and pricing for their store
-- Create and manage store-specific promotions
-- View sales reporting
-- View, manage and edit store content such as banners, logos, images and more

 ## Features

-### Store Configuration
-- Complete store configuration management interface
-- Update store information
-- Custom fields support for extensible data storage

 ### Order Management
 - Comprehensive order list, including a detailed view